starryalley/Anduril2/README.md

 Original idea from [here](https://bazaar.launchpad.net/~dnelson1901/flashlight-firmware/flashlight-firmware/revision/267)

-## Use AUX LED (red to be specific) when blinking numbers (For showing voltage/temperature etc)
+## Use AUX LED (red to be specific) or Indicator LED when blinking numbers (For showing voltage/temperature etc)

 It's a bit too harsh when using the main emitters to blink voltage/temperature readout.
 Use red AUX LED instead.
+For lights with indicator LED only (TS10 for example), the indicator LED (high) will be used.

 ## Strobe mode can cycle back to the previous state by 3C